 FiftyForward Endowment, Inc. (the "Endowment") is a separate organization that financially supports the activities of the Organization.
 The Endowment is organized as a 50l(c)(3) not-for-profit organization for the purpose of supporting activities of senior citizens including the Organization but not limited to the Organization.
 The Organization does not control the decisions and activities of the Endowment and vice versa.
 The Organization has made grants to the Endowment as disclosed annually in the consolidated statements of functional expenses.
 The Organization is not required to make any grants to the Endowment.
 Annually, the Endowment makes an unconditional pledge to the Organization for support of the Organization's activities for the next fiscal year that is reported in the consolidated statements of activities.
-The Endowment's pledge is approximately 5% of the fair market value of the Endowment's investments.
 The Endowment is not required to make a pledge to the Organization of this or any other amount and has made different amounts of donations in the past.
-The Organization's cumulative grants to the Endowment are \$2,424,969 as of June 30, 2013 and 2012, and the Endowment's cumulative pledges and donations to the Organization are \$2,091,265 and \$1,972,130 at June 30, 2014 and 2013, respectively.
+The Endowment's cumulative pledges and donations to the Organization are \$2,226,545 and \$2,091,265 at June 30, 2015 and 2014, respectively.